-Unlike CRF, we cannot perform the decoding optimally.
+Unlike CRF, nobody knows how to perform decoding optimally in polynomial time.

-The key observation is that while an optimal extended labeling can be extended into an optimal labeling of a larger length, the same does not apply to a regular (non-extended) labeling.
+The key observation is that while an optimal extended labeling can be extended into an optimal labeling of a greater length, the same does not apply to a regular labeling.
 The problem is that regular labeling corresponds to many extended labelings, which are modified each in a different way during an extension of the regular labeling.